katpavan/Code-References/code_everyday.md

 #### Summary:
 * Vincent invited me to a React meetup hosted by Sonder.
 Two speakers talked about the some projects done at Sonder and React/React Native Hooks.

+#### Network:
 * I met Khoi Tran (Engineer), David Hall (Software Engineer) and Sarah Davis (Junior Interior Designer).
 They were all extremely nice and friendly.

-David asked me about
+    * David asked me about soccer and if I was interested to play.
+He was a Forensic Strucutral Engineer and took a bootcamp to become a Software Engineer.
+He is going to host a workshop that helps applicants present themselves in a way that implicitly communicates competency.

+    * Sarah was an architect from St. Louis.
+She recently moved to San Francisco and bikes to work.

+    * Khoi is Vincent's friend at Sonder.
+His dad's name is Khoa and my dad's name is Khoi.
+He explained to me his role at the company.
+His team is the second phase of the 'assembly line' process.
+They _onboard_ the property by figuring out what inventory items are available and applicable to this property.
+He works with the local inventory team to make sure that the Sonder is properly furnished.

 ---